- This post contains affiliate links. Read more here.

 Background checks

 When you hire a dog walker, you’re not only entrusting them with the care of your dog, but also your home.
 It’s completely reasonable—and smart—to request a background check.
-A background check will find any red flags, like a criminal record, history of theft, or any other issues that could affect your trust and comfort level.
+A background check will surface any red flags, such as a criminal record, history of theft, or any other issues that could affect your trust and comfort level.
+Most professional dog walkers have a background check ready to share or are happy to provide the information you need to run your own screening.

 Primorac91 via iStock